Associate Professor, Graduate Program Coordinator

 Research interests: Public policy and decision processes, agenda setting, earth systems governance, and the impact of focusing events on public policy, as well as environmental policy and science and technology policy

 Dr. Lindquist has taught undergraduate and graduate political science, public policy, and urban planning courses for Texas A&M University, and the Science and Technology Policy and Politics course and Capstone seminars for the Bush School of Government’s Master of Public Service and Administration Program.
 At Boise State University he has taught the Capstone courses and graduate courses on climate change policy and public service and global change.
+He is affiliated with the new SPS Urban Studies and Economic Development Program.

 Research interests: American politics, specifically public opinion, political behavior, political psychology, and state politics.